 - Communicate with the Department of Immigration and Border Protection on your behalf to ensure that your visa application is finalised as quickly as possible.

-If you need more information or if you need assistance or advice on how to proceed please call us on 02 9955 6692 or email email@example.com
+If you need more information or if you need assistance or advice on how to proceed please call one of our Registered Migration Lawyers on 02 9955 6692 or email email@example.com